OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Experiments

 \subsection{Mask Module Evaluation}

-The results from the experiments in Section 3.3 and Section 3.4 are a clear indication that $OLED$ is a strong method for anomaly detection.
+The results from the experiments in Section 4.3 and Section 4.4 are a clear indication that $OLED$ is a strong method for anomaly detection.
 In every case, anomaly scores that leveraged masking, and by extension $MM$, yielded the highest performance.
-Visual results in Figure\ref{cifar_mnist} and \ref{oled_ae} support the initial hypothesis that $MM$ generates masks that cover important structures in the input image.
+Visual results in Figure \ref{CIFAR-10_mnist} and \ref{oled_ae} support the initial hypothesis that $MM$ generates masks that cover important structures in the input image.
 Furthermore, this is the case for both inlier and outlier images.
 The following section seeks to solidify these observations more formally.

 To quantitatively assess the effectiveness of $MM$ in masking important parts of images, $MM$ is re-purposed to perform a binary segmentation task that involves identifying whether or not each pixel in the input image is important.
-Specifically, the activation maps $A$ generated by $M$ serve as the predicted semantic maps for images. $A$ is used instead of $MM(x)$ to avoid the threshold constraint imposed by $T$.
-Using $A$ and the ground truth semantic maps, the pixelwise AUC score is computed for both inlier and outlier images.
+Specifically, the activation maps $A$ generated by $MM$ serve as the predicted semantic maps for images. $A$ is used instead of $MM(x)$ to avoid the threshold constraint imposed by $T$.
+Using $A$ and the ground truth semantic maps, the pixelwise AUCROC score is computed for both inlier and outlier images.

-The aforementioned analysis is realized by evaluating the $M$ trained on digit class 8 from the MNIST experiments in Section 4.3 on the corresponding test set.
-The ground truth semantic maps $SM$ for the test set $SM$ is obtained by the following:
+The aforementioned analysis is realized by evaluating the $MM$ trained on digit class 8 from the MNIST experiments in Section 4.3 on the corresponding test set.
+MNIST is well suited for this experiment because we are able to make the assumption that nonzero pixels are part of the digit and thus important.
+The ground truth semantic maps for the test set are obtained by setting non zero activations to 1 otherwise 0.

-where $I$ is an MNIST image.
-In this way, a pixel in the input image is labeled 1 (important) if it has a non-zero intensity value; otherwise, 0 (not important).
 The former signals the pixel corresponds to part of the written digit, and the latter signals the pixel is part of the background.

-The results for the experiment are displayed in Table \ref{segment_exp}. $M$ is able to segment important pixels in both inlier and outlier images with a high degree of accuracy with no modifications to the original architecture.
-This is a testament to the usefulness of $M$ in the anomaly detection task and hints at broader use cases in computer vision.
+The results for the experiment are displayed in Table \ref{segment_exp}. $MM$ is able to segment important pixels in both inlier and outlier images with a high degree of accuracy with no modifications to the original architecture.
+This is a testament to the usefulness of $MM$ in the anomaly detection task and hints at broader use cases in computer vision.